HeshamTB/hesham-rsa/README.md

     python hrsa

 ## generating keys
-to generate a key pair with and ID
+To generate a key pair with an ID

     ./hrsa [keysize] [keyID]
 All generated keys are {working dir}/saves/ in keys folder